 In free nations, the population consents to be governed by their free wills.
 Any other way would be through tyranny and slavery.
 It’s the same within the kingdom of Christ.
 The citizens of the kingdom of God, those new creatures, must choose to submit to be governed by their free wills.
 As they do the blessings of the covenant are made manifest in their lives.
 If they do not submit to Christ' lordship, whether through ignorance or rebellion, the blessings of the covenant are not activated.

-The gospel of the kingdom is given, and, by virtue of its design, governs within the affairs of men because it consists of two basic elements, authority, and power.
+The gospel of the kingdom is given by design and governs within the affairs of men because it consists of two primary elements, authority, and power.
 The laws of God were given to help guide our lives into righteousness, keep us out of danger and given that we might fulfill God’s mandate of productivity found in Genesis 1:27.

-Our modern society is experiencing a rise of rebellion against God and His law and we are paying a price for that.
+Our modern society is experiencing a rise in rebellion against God and His law, and we are paying the price for that.
 Ignoring Him and His Word does not make His Word of no effect.
 If we keep it, we are blessed.
 If we break it, we suffer the results.

 All of this leads me to my point, the gospel of the kingdom of God is a political gospel.
 It governs the affairs of men.
 There is no escaping it.
 Our God is the Sovereign.
 His laws were given for our protection and happiness.
 When we hear the term “separation of Church and State” that in no way means a lack of involvement by the Church or the Christian in governing the affairs of men.
 So when people suggest that you stay out of politics, remember Jehovah has an expectation of His sons and daughters.
 In fact, Scripture declares the world is waiting for the manifestation of the sons of God.
 Your spiritual nature is to govern.
 Get busy influencing as salt and light in your world today.